-Royaneh Restoration Project Pewter-This program offers a glimpse of Camp Royaneh & Scouting history through the Royaneh Restoration Project!
+Royaneh Restoration Project Pewter-A glimpse into Camp Royaneh & Scouting history through the Royaneh Restoration Project!
 It's a fun & engaging way to learn about the camp's long history while also giving back to the camp that's already given so much to us.
-Completing the Royaneh Restoration Project service project & three guided hikes will earn you the rarest pewter in camp!
+Completing the Royaneh Restoration Project service project & 3 guided hikes will earn you the rarest pewter in camp!
 Meets nightly at 7 pm.